THE WESTWOOD FIRE DEPARTMENT RESPONDED TO TWENTY CALLS IN JANUARY 2024

 On two occasion the fire department responded for Carbon Monoxide (CO) alarms.
 Carbon monoxide,

 CO, is an odorless and colorless gas given off by improperly burning heating or cooking equipment.
 It can

 be fatal at high levels.
-Each of these CO calls required a full fire department response.
-Fire crews check
+Again, at these CO calls a full fire department response is needed.
+Fire crews

 check the entire building with meters.
 One CO call was caused when an occupant was using a plumber’s